'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 Artistic Endeavours

 During the time I was bed-bound, I wrote a little book, aimed at children, talking about a blackbird that used to come and sit on my window sill and sing to me.
 It was so special and the one thing that kept me going, hearing that beautiful Blackbird’s song.
 I’m still trying to locate that little sketchy book as I’d love to have it illustrated to help others, especially young people with the condition.
+I sent it to my cousin at the time who was doing illustration and looking for a book to illustrate, but I never saw it again unfortunately and didn’t have a copy, I was desperate and clutching at straws to be heard and seen with M.E.

 Writing, art and music really helps, especially when you’re creative and have such an active mind.
 I also designed a cushion cover that was one of the many things I used to find discarded on the Brighton streets, perfectly good things that could be re-purposed.
 For the text, I used material from a jumper that belonged to an ex and some material from a silver skirt I used to wear during the 90’s.
 It bears the text ‘MUSIC SAVES’ because it really helped me to get through the toughest time of my life.
 Local radio station, Radio Reverb was like a good friend at that time too.
+It got me through many days and nights lying with a body like lead, paralysed in bed.

 Above: a short video explaining some of the problems with the diagnosis and treatment of patients with M.E.